Guidance

 The FRS sample in Great Britain, as described earlier, is selected using a stratified design, based on addresses clustered within postcode sectors.
 As a result, FRS sampling error is not just dependent on the variability between sample units (households, benefit units, individuals), but also on the variability between postcode sectors.

-Stratification attempts to account pre-emptively for some of the variation between clusters using information at a cluster level known prior to the survey, and so its effect is to reduce the sampling error, relative to what it would otherwise have been.
+Stratification attempts to account pre-emptively for some of the variation between clusters using information at a cluster level known prior to the survey.
+Its effect is to reduce the sampling error, relative to what it would otherwise have been.
 Clustering is not used in Northern Ireland, but households are contacted using systematic random sampling, which has a similar effect to stratification.

 Following the survey fieldwork, far more is known about those sampled.
 For certain characteristics, this information can be compared to known population totals and weighted to ensure proportionate representation of those otherwise disproportionately sampled (see the Grossing Information in Section 6 of the FRS Background Information and Methodology).
 This can be thought of as increasing the representativeness of the sample or reducing the variability that would be observed if making repeated samples.
 The effect is therefore similar to stratification and reduces the sampling error.
 For this reason, this process is also called post-stratification.

 Whilst the FRS sample is designed to minimise sampling error, naturally there remains a level of uncertainty to the estimates produced from the survey.
 To help quantify the level of uncertainty associated with a selection of FRS-based estimates, standard errors, design factors and confidence intervals are produced.
-A larger standard error or wider confidence interval would indicate a greater degree of uncertainty around the FRS-based estimate in question, whilst an increase in an estimate’s design factor would indicate a loss in precision through using a complex sample design with post stratification when compared to a simple random sample estimate.
+A larger standard error or a wider confidence interval means there is more uncertainty about the FRS estimate.
+Similarly, a higher design factor shows that using a complex sample design with post-stratification has reduced precision compared to the same estimate formed from a simple random sample.

 Standard errors, design factors and confidence intervals vary from survey estimate to survey estimate.
 A new standard error methodology was introduced from the 2021 to 2022 publication, following a similar method to that used in the HBAI publication since the financial year ending 2016.
 Standard errors, design factors, and confidence intervals on estimates are now calculated using a bootstrap resampling method that accounts for the complex survey design and post-stratification weighting as fully as possible.
 An overview of this methodology, written by the Institute for Fiscal Studies, can be found in this methodological note from 2017.

-A perfect method for calculating variability in survey estimates would be to have performed the survey many times, independently, and measure the range of estimates observed from so doing.
+A perfect method for calculating variability in survey estimates would be to have performed the survey many times, independently, and measure the range of estimates observed.
 As the survey fieldwork has been performed only once, the method of estimating uncertainty is as follows:

 The variability in these alternative estimates is used to quantify the uncertainty in the original estimate in two ways:

-• The standard deviation of these alternative estimates is the approximate standard error of the original estimate,
+• The standard deviation of these alternative estimates is the approximate standard error of the original estimate; and

 • The series of estimates produced are ranked by ascending size, and the 2.5th and 97.5th percentiles extracted.
 These are then used in calculating the approximate 95% confidence interval around the original estimate.